KIPAC/C2I2O/README.md

 hash -r            # so that shell pick ups the command line tool c2i2o-c2i generate --cosmo-parameter-file cosmo.hdf5 --intermediates-file intermeds.hdf5 nb/c2i.yaml
 ```

+You can edit the nb/c2i.yaml file to change the parameter space of cosmologies, or the number of sammples to generate.